 - Active classroom learning styles, especially incorporation of scientific skills, active discourse, and argumentation into the classroom.

 - Incorporation of new classroom technologies, including molecular visualization laboratories.

-- CH361: Biochemistry I (Amino acids, peptides, proteins, enzymes, and carbohydrates)
+- CH361/CH362/CH462: Biochemistry I and II (Amino acids, peptides, proteins, enzymes, carbohydrates, central dogma, signal transduction, metabolism)

 - CH463: Biochemistry Lab (Writing intensive, inquiry based laboratory)

 - CH432: Synthesis and Characterization (Inquiry based laboratory)

 - CH418: Chemistry and the Environment (Chemistry study abroad course)

 - CH105/CH106/CH107: Introductory and Advanced Chemistry I and II (Atomic structure, acid/base, kinetics, equilibrium, thermodynamics, and electrochemistry)